z0n3d100/reference-architectures/web-app/deployment/readme.md

 export SQLADMINPASSWORD
 ```

 Download `rundeployment.sh` from this repo and execute it.
+This will take about 20 minutes to execute.

 ```bash
 wget ${DEPLOYMENT}rundeployment.sh